videntity/provider-data-tools/README.md

-To run the utility simply call it on a command line and proivde one command line argument, the csv file to parse:
+To run the utility simply call it on a command line and provide one command line argument, the csv file to parse:

-    ~$ chop-nppes-public npidata_20050523-20140413.csv
+    ~$ chop_nppes_public npidata_20050523-20140413.csv

 The file name `npidata_20050523-20140413.csv` will vary depending on the date.